REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Introduction

 In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*]

-\item We design a hierarchical humanoid loco-manipulation framework in which a DP serves as the high-level autonomous planner and an RL policy acts as the low-level whole-body controller.
-Instead of operating directly in full-body configuration spaces, our DP outputs low-dimensional, task-relevant commands (i.e., base velocities and hand poses) tailored to humanoid loco-manipulation.
-These commands substantially simplify the action space of the DP, and can be easily teleoperated by human operators and executed by the RL controller.
+\item We design a hierarchical humanoid loco-manipulation framework in which a DP serves as the motion planner and an RL policy acts as the loco-manipulation controller.
+Instead of operating directly in full-body configuration spaces, our DP outputs low-dimensional Cartesian action chunks (i.e., base velocities and $SE(3)$ hand-pose trajectories) tailored to humanoid loco-manipulation.
+These action chunks substantially simplify the DP action space, and can be easily teleoperated by human operators and converted by the RL policy into joint-position references.

-\item We introduce an RLFT approach that jointly optimizes the high-level diffusion planner and the low-level RL controller.
-Our method outperforms both a pre-trained DP in terms of task success rate and a fine-tuned DP alone in terms of motion tracking accuracy.
+\item We introduce a joint fine-tuning scheme that simultaneously optimizes a DP motion planner and an RL loco-manipulation controller.
+This is in contrast to prior RLFT schemes that update a single policy.
+We show that this joint optimization improves both task success rate and motion-tracking accuracy compared to fine-tuning either component alone.

-\item We validate our framework on the T1 humanoid robot, enabling fully autonomous loco-manipulation across a range of tasks.
-These include walking and door opening, long-horizon box transport, and stepping onto an elevated platform to retrieve an object. \end{itemize}
+\item We validate our framework on the T1 humanoid robot, enabling loco-manipulation across a range of tasks, including walking and door opening, long-horizon box transport, and stepping onto an elevated platform to retrieve an object.
+We further demonstrate the whole pipeline using only onboard RGB information for object pose estimation. \end{itemize}